Emanuelle Around the World (1977)

 George Eastman - best known as the star of D'Amato's video nasty Antropophagus (1980)

 Directed by anyone interesting?
-Joe D'Amato - the Italian born director who shot over 100 films, starting with Spaghetti Westerns before eventually descending into hardcore porn in the 1990s.
+Joe D'Amato - the Italian director who shot over 100 films, starting with Spaghetti Westerns before eventually descending into hardcore porn in the 1990s with films like Sex Penitentiary (1996) and Some Like It Hard (1995)

-Any violence or gore?
+Any gore or violence?
 Some violent rape scenes.

-Any sex?
-Extensive female nudity and some male nudity.
+Any sex or nudity?
+This print includes extensive female nudity and some male nudity.
 Borders on hardcore at points.

 The DVD